anp/rapidhash/README.md

 Rapidhash V3 is the recommended, fastest, and most recent version of the hash.
 Streaming is only possible with the rapidhash V3 algorithm.
 Others are provided for backwards compatibility.

 ### In-Memory Hashing
-Rust hasing traits (`RapidHasher`, `RapidBuildHasher`, etc.) are implemented in `rapidhash::fast`, `rapidhash::quality`, and `rapidhash::inner` modules.
+Rust hashing traits (`RapidHasher`, `RandomState`, etc.) are implemented in `rapidhash::fast`, `rapidhash::quality`, and `rapidhash::inner` modules.
 These are not guaranteed to give a consistent hash output between platforms, compiler versions, or crate versions as the rust `Hasher` trait [is not suitable](https://github.com/hoxxep/portable-hash/?tab=readme-ov-file#whats-wrong-with-the-stdhash-traits) for portable hashing.

 - Use `rapidhash::fast` for optimal hashing speed with a slightly lower hash quality.
 Best for most datastructures such as HashMap and HashSet usage.
 - Use `rapidhash::quality` where statistical hash quality is the priority, such as HyperLogLog or MinHash algorithms.